LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[INSIGHTS-COLLECTION]] - No Title
 - [[INSPIRATION-ILLUSTRATIONS]] - Illustrations that inspire me to create
 - [[INSPO-DRAWING-A]] - Inspiration for drawing
-- [[INSTALLATION-1]] - Use all times square screens as monitors for city systems such as waste flows, monetary streams, consumption patterns
+- [[INSTALLATION-1]] - Art installation idea: Use all times square screens as monitors for city systems such as waste flows, monetary streams, consumption patterns
+- [[INSTALLATION-2]] - Art installation idea: Have a gong that gonges once in a while, and people are invited to take a breath during that time
 - [[INTELLIGENCE-A]] - intelligence is compression
 - [[INTERDISCIPLINARITY-A]] - How do we create an interdisciplinary course?
 - [[INTERVIEWING-A]] - No Title